BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

 - Enhance Profile Verification: Quickly assess the authenticity of GitHub users, ensuring that you engage only with trustworthy contributors.

 - Identify Potential Threats: Detect accounts that exhibit suspicious behavior, such as fake contributions or misleading project involvement, which may indicate a broader threat.

-- Streamline Investigations: Automate the initial stages of threat analysis, allowing you to focus on higher-priority investigations and response strategies.

 - Improve Incident Response: By identifying fraudulent profiles early, you can prevent potential security breaches and reduce the impact of malicious activities.